 Ben Sobel

-Ben has served on the faculty of Harvard Law School and as a law clerk on the United States Court of Appeals for the First Circuit in Boston, Massachusetts.
-His scholarship has been cited in briefs submitted to the Supreme Court of the United States, and has been published by the Lewis & Clark Law Review, the Columbia Journal of Law & the Arts, and Oxford University Press.
+Ben’s scholarship has been cited in briefs submitted to the Supreme Court of the United States, and it has been published by the Lewis & Clark Law Review, the Columbia Journal of Law & the Arts, and Oxford University Press.
 He is a graduate of Harvard College and Harvard Law School.

-For fun, Ben plays music and bakes sourdough bread.
+For fun, Ben plays music and bakes bread.

 Teaching and Syllabi: